sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Hive Incremental
 ----------------------------------------

-Below is a sample workflow that contains ``Hive Incremental`` processor in Fire Insights.
+Below is a sample workflow that contains ``Hive Incremental`` processor in Sparkflows.
 It demonstrates the usage of ``Hive Incremental`` node to read data from a Hive table incrementally using watermark data.

 It does the following processing of data: